vincent-lafouasse/book-notes/pirkle_fx/ch2.md

 --> unloading phase
 --> destroy allocated ressources and free up memory potential place for crashes, so be sure to test repeated loading and unloading

+## 2.2 Plugin Description: Simple strings

+basic description with strings and flags

+each API has a slightly different mechanism for plugin to let host know info about it

+e.g.
+- plugin name
+- plugin type
+- plugin vendor
+- vendor contact

+some FourCC are needed for AU AAX VST3
+- product code: unique for each plugin sold by company
+- vendor code

+AAX requires AAX plugin ID
+VST3 requires 128bit GUID
+== globally unique identifier
+aka universally blabla == UUID for steinberg, FUID

+### Features and options

+- needs sidechain input y/n
+- creates delay and needs to inform host
+- creates reverb after playback stopped
+- has custom GUI it wants to display
+- wants to show a ProTools gain reduction meeter (AAX)
+- plugin factory resets

+lastly somme MacOS specific codes: bundle IDs